Faculty Governance and Advising

 The Faculty Appeals Guidelines, effective April 1, 2015, govern faculty appeals of a denial of tenure, promotion, or reappointment by a Northwestern University School (Appeal) as set forth in the “Appeal Procedures” section of the Northwestern University Faculty Handbook.

-- The University Faculty Reappointment Promotion Tenure Dismissal Appeals Panel (UFRPTDAP) Guidelines, effective 2004 - March 31, 2015, may be viewed HERE.
+- The University Faculty Reappointment Promotion Tenure Dismissal Appeals Panel (UFRPTDAP) Guidelines, effective 2004 - March 31, 2015

 The Faculty Ombudsman Program, established in 2010, provides a resource for faculty in resolving concerns regarding the work environment that have not been addressed through regular channels.
 It is in no way meant to replace the existing structures of grievance resolution.